-- 77. The offences in the Bill that are classified as summary only offences are: - making a false statement in a document (section 45) - a failure to submit an annual return (section 46) - a failure to display a certificate of registration (section 47) - a failure to provide information. (section 48) - 78.
-The offence in section 45(d) of making a false statement in response to a request for information by Welsh Ministers under section 31(1) is intended to cover verbal information as is the offence of failing to provide information in section 48. - 79.
-The offences in the Bill that are classified as either way offences are: - providing a regulated service without being registered (section 5) - a failure to comply with a condition (section 41) - false description with intent to deceive (section 42) - obstructing an inspector or failing to comply with a requirement imposed by an inspector. (section 49) - 80.
-There is a distinction between the offence in section 5 in providing a regulated service without being registered and the offence in section 42 of pretending to be a service provider or pretending that a place is one at from or in relation to which a regulated service is provided.
+- 85. The offences in the Bill that are classified as summary only offences are: - making a false statement in a document (section 46) - a failure to submit an annual return (section 47) - a failure to provide information. (section 48) - 86.
+The offence in section 46(d) of making a false statement in response to a request for information by Welsh Ministers under section 32(1) is intended to cover verbal information as is the offence of failing to provide information in section 48. - 87.
+The offences in the Bill that are classified as either way offences are: - providing a regulated service without being registered (section 5) - a failure to comply with a condition (section 42) - false description with intent to deceive (section 43) - obstructing an inspector or failing to comply with a requirement imposed by an inspector. (section 49) - 88.
+There is a distinction between the offence in section 5 in providing a regulated service without being registered and the offence in section 43 of pretending to be a service provider or pretending that a place is one at from or in relation to which a regulated service is provided.
 Section 5 would be engaged if a person was carrying on a regulated service without being registered with the Welsh Ministers.
-However, an offence under section 42(1)(a) might be committed if a person was pretending to be registered in order to, for example, secure a local authority contract.
-In relation to 42(1)(b) the offence applies in the case of a person holding a place out as being one where that person is registered to provide a service when they are not so registered.
+However, an offence under section 43(1)(a) might be committed if a person was pretending to be registered in order to, for example, secure a local authority contract.
+In relation to 43(1)(b) the offence applies in the case of a person holding a place out as being one where that person is registered to provide a service when they are not so registered.
 For example, a person may own two care homes, one in Cardiff and one in Bridgend.
 That person may be registered to provide a care home service at a place in Cardiff but not at a place in Bridgend.
-That person would not be committing an offence under section 5 because they would be registered to provide a care home service at a place in Cardiff but they would be committing an offence under section 42(1)(b) because that person would be pretending to be registered to provide a care home service in Bridgend when they were not so registered.
+That person would not be committing an offence under section 5 because they would be registered to provide a care home service at a place in Cardiff but they would be committing an offence under section 43(1)(b) because that person would be pretending to be registered to provide a care home service in Bridgend when they were not so registered.

-- 81. The either way offences may attract a prison sentence of up to 2 years if the offence is serious enough to be tried on indictment.
-An unlimited fine is available to the sentencing Court in all cases. - 82.
-Sections 43 and 44 provide powers to the Welsh Ministers to establish further offences in relation to any of the regulatory requirements established in the regulations made in respect of provider and responsible individuals in sections 26 and 27.
-This is similar to the current power in section 25 of the 2000 Act. - 83.
+- 89. The either way offences may attract a prison sentence of up to 2 years if the offence is serious enough to be tried on indictment.
+An unlimited fine is available to the sentencing Court in all cases. - 90.
+Sections 44 and 45 provide powers to the Welsh Ministers to establish further offences in relation to any of the regulatory requirements established in the regulations made in respect of provider and responsible individuals in sections 26 and 27.
+This is similar to the current power in section 25 of the 2000 Act. - 91.
 Section 51 provides a power to the Welsh Ministers to give a penalty notice instead of bringing proceedings for an offence but only in relation to those offences that are prescribed in regulations.
-Subsection (2) limits the exercise of that regulation making power to certain offences only, namely, false statements in documents, failure to submit an annual return, failure to display a certificate of registration, or a failure to provide information.
+Subsection (2) limits the exercise of that regulation making power to certain offences only, namely, false statements in documents, failure to submit an annual return, or a failure to provide information.